Do you think you may have sleep apnea?

-If you are like most, getting tested in an overnight sleep lab can feel really intimidating.
-However, it’s important for you to understand your options so you can get the help you need.
-In this article we will look at home sleep studies and how you can prepare for one.
+If you are like most people, the idea of getting tested in an overnight sleep lab can feel intimidating.
+Luckily, advancements in technology have developed alternatives to in-lab sleep studies.
+In this article, we will look at home sleep studies and how you can prepare for one.

 Benefits of an At-Home Sleep Study

-There are numerous benefits to conducting an at-home sleep study and in our recent post “Will Home Sleep Studies Replace Clinical Sleep Studies?” we covered all of them.
+There are numerous benefits to conducting a home sleep study, and in our recent post “Will Home Sleep Studies Replace Clinical Sleep Studies?“ we covered all of them.

 A few of the main benefits are that at home sleep studies are so darn convenient since testing takes place in the home rather than in a sterile medical facility.
 The cost is usually lower too.

 If you have decided to go through with an at home sleep study, below are a few tips to make sure you have effectively completed the test results.

 Step One: The Day Before Your Home Sleep Study

 If you are on regular medication, speak with your board-certified physician.
 They may recommend that you temporarily discontinue medication just to ensure your results won’t be impacted.

 It’s also probably a good idea to get everything set up and ready to go the night before.

 That way, if you run into any issues or have any last-minute questions you can get them answered before you start the test.